 \section{Limitations}

-The main limitation of our research is that it has underlying issues of exceeding the allowed times of accesses due to multiple calls to the Google Search API.
-Similarly, we also have made multiple API calls to test and enhance the performance of the GPT models.
+The primary limitation of our research is exceeding the allowed access limits due to frequent calls to the Google Search API.
+Likewise, we made multiple API calls to test and optimize the performance of the GPT model.